jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/0-roadmap.md

 Project is now in the quiet beta stage as API is stable but there are a few important bugs to fix and features missing
 - fix variants imports for playwright issue in node by using relative paths (.js and `Only URLs with a scheme in: file, data, and node are supported by the default ESM loader.
 On Windows, absolute paths must be valid file:// URLs.
 Received protocol 'c:'` https://github.com/nodejs/node/issues/31710)

-- visual regression testing GitHub action
+## Beta

+**Please feel free to [create an issue](https://github.com/jacob-8/kitbook/issues/new) and discuss what you may be able to contribute!**

 - hoist compositions into documentation when referenced, parse for links to compositions and just create an ID that can be targeted by composition.
 May need .not-prose when hoisted

-## Announced Beta: Please feel free to [create an issue](https://github.com/jacob-8/kitbook/issues/new) and discuss what you may be able to contribute!
 - snapshot compositions also
 - automatically analyze component for props
 - editable props for variants and compositions